FAOlivieri/NMRMaker/README.md

 # Installation

-To install, add the "rmnmaker.tcl" file inside /usr/local/lib/vmd/plugins/noarch/tcl/
+To install, add the "nmrmaker.tcl" file inside /usr/local/lib/vmd/plugins/noarch/tcl/

 and then add the following line to the .vmdrc file

->vmd_install_extension rmnmaker ::restraintmaker::mkwindow RMNMaker.
+>vmd_install_extension nmrmaker ::restraintmaker::mkwindow NMRMaker.

 # Usage